-906 These default system efficiencies are based on the applicable minimum Federal Standards.
+These default system efficiencies are based on the applicable minimum Federal Standards.
 In 2006 the Federal Standard for Central AC was adjusted.
 While one would expect the average system efficiency to be higher than this minimum, the likely degradation of efficiencies over time mean that using the minimum standard is appropriate.

-Heating EFLH based on ENERGY Star EFLH for Rockford, Chicago, and Springfield and on NCDC/NOAA HDD for the other two
+Heating EFLH based on ENERGY Star EFLH for Rockford, Chicago, and Springfield and on NCDC/NOAA HDD for the other two cities.
+In all cases, the hours were adjusted based on average natural gas heating consumption in IL.

-Climate Zone (City based upon) FLH_heat

 1 (Rockford) 1,969

 2 (Chicago) 1,840

 3 (Springfield) 1,754

 4 (Belleville) 1,266

 5 (Marion) 1,288

-Weighted Average 908 1,821
+Weighted Average871 1,821